 These Medicaid applicant requirements in Arkansas are put into place as a form of protection from admitting fraudulent beneficiaries into the program.
 If an applicant cannot meet these AR Medicaid eligibility requirements, he or she is not considered qualified to receive medical assistance from the state.

 What are the income requirements for Medicaid in Arkansas?

 The Arkansas Medicaid income requirement covers individuals and families who are at or below a certain percentage of the national poverty level.
 The Medicaid income limit takes into account how many members reside in a qualified household.
 As the number of household members increases, the yearly income amount required to be eligible for Medicaid increases as well.
 Specific Medicaid income requirements in AR will depend on the particular Medicaid program for which the applicant qualifies to enroll.
-To learn more about income requirements for Medicaid, download our comprehensive guide today.
+To learn more about income requirements for Medicaid, download our free guide today.

 What are the Medicaid application guidelines in Arkansas?

 Medicaid application guidelines in Arkansas are a direct reflection of the Medicaid eligibility requirements set by the state and federal governments.
 Basic AR Medicaid application requirements include providing supporting documentation to demonstrate eligibility.
 For example, an applicant must be able to prove his or her United States citizenship with a Social Security Number or birth certificate.
 In addition to supplementary documentation, there is much more to the Medicaid application process.
-To learn more about Medicaid application guidelines, download our comprehensive guide today.
+To learn more about Medicaid application guidelines, download our free guide today.